Lumavate-Team/documentation/docs/3-CLI.rst

 Component-set-version
 ^^^^^^^^^^^^^^^^^^^^^

-Commands that create, modify, and delete component-set versions.
+Commands that create, modify, and delete component set versions.

 .. _Component-set-version Add:

 Add
 +++

- Adds a version to a component-set container.
+ Adds a version to a component set container.

  Example: